digitalindiana/ios-movies-code-challenge/README.md

-# movies-app-challenge-ios
+# ios-movies-code-challenge

-That's the sample app for displaying list of movies and it's details
+That's the sample app for displaying list of movies and it's details.
+Each detail screen might have additional option for NYTimes movie reviews.

+User can add movies to favourites.
+There is possibility to display all movies or only favourites.

+## How to run project

+1. Go to Movies folder
+1. Open Movies.xcodeproj in Xcode
+1. Run the app

 ## Author
 Piotr Adamczak

 ## Screenshots